 Protective Factors are conditions or attributes of individuals, families, communities or the larger society that mitigate risk and promote healthy development and wellbeing.
 Put simply, they are the strengths that help to buffer and support young people at risk.

 Protective Factors balance the impact of risk factors.
-In some cases, we cannot lessen the risk factors but we can always build up the Protective Factors.
-The more Protective Factors present results in positive outcomes and wellbeing and less difficulty with stressful conditions and decrease chances of child abuse.
+In some cases, we cannot lessen the risk factors, but we can always build up the Protective Factors.
+The more Protective Factors present results in positive outcomes and well-being, less difficulty with stressful conditions and decrease chances of child abuse.
 Protective Factors may even counter the damaging effect of adverse experiences.

-The Guiding Premises lay the foundation, in other words, they are the roots of the tree and the branches are the Protective Factors.
+The Guiding Premises lay the foundation on how to incorporate the Protective Factors in our daily work with youth.
 To demonstrate how these concepts are aligned is to think of the Protective Factors as the leaves on the tree and the Guiding Premises as the roots of the tree.
 This visual shows the connection between the Protective Factors and Guiding Premises and helps explain how the Guiding Premises lay the foundation on how to incorporate the Protective Factors in our daily work with youth.

 For example, think about how a professional who understands the Guiding Premise of Relationships, will better be able to work with youth on incorporating the Protective Factor of Social Connections into their daily lives.

-In other words, by sharing opportunities for youth to meet other youth will help in developing supportive friendships and a sense of belonging especially during times of need.
+In other words, sharing opportunities for youth to meet other youth will help them develop supportive friendships and a sense of belonging especially during times of need.

 Professionals who embrace these Guiding Premises with young people are more equipped to recognize and understand the importance of embedding Protective Factors within their everyday actions.